CloudKidStudio/SwishSprite/README.md

 ####Properties

-**manualUpdate** _boolean_ If you plan to manually call the SwishSprite's update function by setting your own interval.
+**manualUpdate** _boolean_ If you plan to manually call the SwishSprite's `update` method by setting your own external interval.
+The default is false.

 ####Events